-Diseases at the greatest risk for practical resistance development are those caused by pathogens (i) with the potential for producing multiple generations per year (a few resistant individuals that might arise through mutation can become a few hundred thousand in short order if the weather is favorable and there's nothing providing control of them, i.e., preventing their multiplication); and (ii) which also produce large number of spores that can be widely dispersed by air currents, thereby spreading the resistant strain far and wide (spread the love!).
-Powdery and downy mildews are textbook examples on both accounts, and Botrytis isn't too far behind; indeed, grape producers are "lucky" to have three of the pathogen groups most notorious for fungicide resistance development cause three of their most important diseases.
+With respect to the disease part of the equation, those at the greatest risk for resistance development are caused by pathogens which (i) can produce multiple generations per year (i.e., the few resistant individuals that might arise through mutation can become a few million rather quickly if the weather is favorable and there's nothing stopping their spread and multiplication); and (ii) also produce a large number of spores that can be widely dispersed by air currents, thereby spreading the resistant strain far and wide (share the love!).
+Among plant diseases that satisfy both of these criteria in spades, three of the most notorious are powdery mildews, downy mildews, and Botrytis.
+Grape growers are just "lucky" to hit this trifecta and have to deal with the whole lot.